tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Unity）_intl_en.md

+## 1.8.2 @2022.12.06

+- Supported Mac M1 chips for build.
+- Supported WebGL for build.
+- Fixed the parameter types of callbacks such as `GroupGetTopicInfoList` and `ConvGetConvList`.
+- Added parameters and callback data logs.

 ## 1.8.0 @2022.10.11
-- Fixed the first serialization parameter conversion performance error.
+- Fixed the conversion performance issue involved in first parameter serialization.

 ## 1.7.9 @2022.09.22
 - Fixed iOS build issues.

 ## 1.7.7 @2022.09.02
-- Added English interface comments.
+- Added English API annotations.
-- Added interfaces such as topic, community, user status, etc.
+- Added topic, community, user status, and other APIs.
-- Upgraded native sdk version.
+- Upgraded the native SDK.
 - Fixed known issues.

 ## 1.7.6 @2022.06.24
-- Supported string calllback data and object callback data.
+- Supported `string calllback data` and `object callback data`.

 ## 1.7.5 @2022.05.23
 - Added APIs for group message read receipts.